New York City, NY

 The NYC Marathon was a great experience and very All American.
 The route was somewhat difficult, the hills were not big by any means but they hit at perfect times.
 The cheers were great although the roads were too wide (maybe for later finishers, the majority of participants, it was better and necessary).
 It would have been nice to see friends along the route, something you can´t guarantee.
 Maybe I should have used the licras…like many I decided not.
 That day before shopping did come in handy though, thanks Nike FlatIron for excellent help in my decision on ropa!

 In the end I accomplished my goal: To run the NYC Marathon.
-I finished injury free and given the weather conditions I still managed to Personal Record by nearly 4 minutes.
+I finished injury free and given the weather conditions I still managed a Personal Record by nearly 4 minutes.
 A cool All American experience with an excellent international flare.
 Time: 3:12:39

 Would I do it again?
 Maybe if I had some friends running it with me (competitive even better).

 What´s next?
-If my legs say so next month I will run the marathon here in Panamá and go a better time and gold…if possible.
+If my legs say so next month I will run the marathon here in Panamá and go for a better time and gold…if possible.
 Besides this I have several near and long-term goals…..an Ultra in February 50K, an international marathon (besides Panama if I do it), and a half Ironman in August (if work doesn´t get in the way).

 I hope I have inspired or motivated you to set goals and go for them and well maybe to run or continue to run 😛 Any distance, any speed, all are worthy….its equally an worthy effort and excellent goal!